pawlh/dime/frontend/README.md

-# unero-frontend
+# Dime

-This is the frontend of a person budgeting web application.
+This is the frontend of a personal budgeting web application.

 Roadmap: